AL333Z/fp-in-industry/presentation.md

 ![](arch.png)

-Let's assume we are provided with domain events from an Order Managment System (e.g. OrderCreated), via a RabbitMQ broker.
+Let's assume we are provided with domain events from an Order Managment Platform (e.g. OrderCreated), via a RabbitMQ broker.
 In this session we'll build:
-- a component which is projecting a read model, in a MongoDB collection
+- a component which is projecting a model, in a MongoDB collection
-- a simple HTTP service, querying the collection to implement an Order History Service
+- a simple HTTP service, querying the collection to implement an order history service

 ---
 # Disclaimer